IU-PR/Capstone_project/content/docs/Groups/PipeVision/week2.md

 We understood that the CV part of our project is the most difficult and time consuming.
 So, Rinat will manage a group of four people to achieve results more efficiently.

 Anastasia Barabanova was chosen to manage other parts of development, communicate with the team and our customer.

+{{< hint danger >}}
+**Feedback**

+**1. Component Breakdown**

+Good! short and To the point!

+**2. Data Management**

+Missing

+**3. UI Design **

+Simple and nice, I like it.
+But I would like to see how will you sow a Marking.
+And how will you handle showing for multiple images.
+Also will the use have a delete option or export option?

+You should show all of that and make the prototype more realistic.

+**4. Integration and APIs**

+This is too short, how will you handle this API with Moodle?
+How will you crate it, host it, document it?

+**5. Scalability and Performance**
+Good.

+**6. Security and Privacy**
+> planning to use the best security practices for the login system

+How?
+What is this best login practices?

+**7. Error handling and Resillience**
+> We will have a robust error handling and logging mechanism in place to ensure that our application can recover gracefully from unexpected issues

+What are these mechanisms?

+**8. Deployment and DevOps**
+Good, what git workflow will you use?

+**Answering questioner **

+Good

+**Overall**
+The report is generally good.
+I felt that you need to provide more details in the first section especially in 6, 7 and 8.

+Grade 4.5/5

+_Feedback by Moofiy_
+{{< /hint >}}